 Before diving into nature's herbs to balance hormones, let's briefly explore the challenges of unbalanced hormones.

-Hormones are chemical messengers that regulate numerous processes in your body, from your menstrual cycle and fertility, to mood, energy levels, metabolism and more.
+Hormones are chemical messengers that regulate many processes in your body, from your menstrual cycle and fertility, to mood, energy levels, metabolism and more.

 Female hormones during early and middle adulthood are produced in a cyclical fashion.
 Hormones are lowest during the first few days of the period and then estrogen increased during the first 2 weeks to a peak, alongside a testosterone peak, triggering ovulation.